 Overview

-In her representation of public entities, she is involved with all aspects of general municipal affairs and, in particular, planning and land use.
-She has worked with clients in every stage of the entitlement process (pre-application through public hearing and litigation, if any) and has a thorough knowledge of the myriad of state and federal laws that regulate local governmental agencies and those who do business with them.
-A significant part of her practice concerns advising and defending clients on issues arising under the Planning and Zoning Law, the Subdivision Map Act, the California Environmental Quality Act (“CEQA”), the Permit Streamlining Act, the Quimby Act, and the Mitigation Fee Act.
+Alisha has a thorough knowledge of the myriad of state and federal laws that regulate local governmental agencies and those who do business with them.
+She regularly advises and defends clients on issues arising under the State’s Planning and Zoning Law, the California Environmental Quality Act (“CEQA”), the California Coastal Act, the Subdivision Map Act, the Permit Streamlining Act, the Quimby Act, and the Mitigation Fee Act.

-Unlike other municipal law attorneys, Alisha has experience handling matters at the intersection of land use and civil rights laws, such as the Americans with Disabilities Act (“ADA”), the Federal Fair Housing Act (“FHA”), and California’s Fair Employment and Housing Act (“FEHA”).
-Knowing that civil rights laws are continually evolving, She regularly reads new court decisions and keeps current on community and market trends in order to anticipate the needs of existing clients.
+Alisha also has considerable experience handling matters at the intersection of land use and civil rights laws, such as the Americans with Disabilities Act (“ADA”), the Federal Fair Housing Act (“FHA”), and California’s Fair Employment and Housing Act (“FEHA”).
+These laws provide numerous “pitfalls” that can result in litigation.
+Alisha advises clients on how to avoid these “pitfalls” and defends clients in civil rights, ADA, and fair housing litigation.

 Sitting with the governing bodies of multiple cities (e.g., City Councils and Planning Commissions) on a regular basis, Alisha is also well versed in the Ralph M. Brown Act, the Political Reform Act (as well as its corresponding Fair Political Practices Commission [“FPPC”] Regulations), and Government Code Section 1090.

-Providing educational opportunities to students is one of Alisha’s passions.
-In the community, she serves on the Executive Board of the Coastline Community College Foundation.
-Before she became an attorney, she was a high school English teacher at a public school in Madison, Wisconsin.
+Before she became an attorney, Alisha was a high school English teacher at a public school in Madison, Wisconsin.

 Experience